meteor/guide/content/using-npm-packages.md

 import { parse } from 'graphql/language';
 ```

-Some Meteor apps contains local Meteor packages (packages defined in the `packages` directory of your app tree); this was an older recommendation from before Meteor had full ECMAScript support.
-If your app is laid out this way, you can also also `require` or `import` npm packages installed in your app from within your local Meteor packages.
+Some Meteor apps contain local Meteor packages (packages defined in the `packages/` directory of your app tree); this was an older recommendation from before Meteor had full ECMAScript support.
+If your app is laid out this way, you can also `require` or `import` npm packages installed in your app from within your local Meteor packages.

 <h3 id="npm-styles">Importing styles from npm</h3>